milivojcevic6/programming1-25-26/README.md

 ## 📁 Repository Structure

-The code is organized by tutorial week and group for easy navigation:
+The code is organized by group and tutorial week for easy navigation:
-The code is organized by **tutorial week** and **group** for easy navigation:

 ```
 [group-name]/